Gift Ideas: Toys for Kids with Cerebral Palsy

-When we think about gifts for Maya, we always think of “fun first.”
+When we think about gifts for Maya, who has Cerebral Palsy, we always think of “fun first.”
 It can be tempting when your child has a mobility challenge to get things they can use for therapy.
 But we never want Maya’s disability to be the focus of gift-giving.
 It’s kind of like getting a vacuum from your significant other.
 Sure, it has a purpose but it’s not much fun.

 That said, I think there are some great toys that naturally encourage movement and can align with therapy goals that are first and foremost FUN.
 Here is a list of a few toys we’ve purchased over the years that Maya has absolutely LOVED and played with for years.

-Good Toys for Cerebral Palsy
+Cerebral Palsy Toys

 We bought her one when she was two and she still uses it at 8.
 It's been great for encouraging pulling to stand, standing, and fine motor skills.